 - S&P 500 Index 7.78%

 The past five years has been a time of improving economic conditions, a gradual increase in investors' appetite for risk, improving corporate earnings, and a broad rally in U.S. equities.
 This has led to outperformance for the bond-market segments that are most sensitive to economic conditions: high yield bonds, senior loans, and emerging market debt.
 When looking at these numbers, it's important to keep in mind that these numbers will almost certainly not be repeated in the next five years:

-Note: These five-year numbers are up significantly in the past two quarters, as the worst phase of the 2007-2008 financial crisis has dropped off the back end of the five-year period.
-Barring a major market sell-off, this effect will also continue in the fourth quarter of 2014.
+Note: Stocks' five-year numbers are up significantly in the past twelve months, as the worst phase of the 2007-2008 financial crisis is no longer included in the current five-year period.
 Consider this evidence that even long-term performance numbers can be misleading.

 Best Performing Bond Market Segments, 3 Years